microsoft/code-with-engineering-playbook/docs/automated-testing/unit-testing/README.md

   the system is not entirely testable.
 It is best to wrap third party API calls in interfaces or other structures so that they do not get invoked in unit tests.

-### Integration tests instead of unit tests

-In some situations it is worth considering to write integration tests instead of unit tests to provide full test coverage.
-The prerequisite for this approach to be successful is to have integration tests being able to execute at a speed comparable to that of unit tests both locally and in a CI environment.
-Most modern web frameworks like ASP.NET or Spring Boot combined with the right mocking or stubbing approach for external dependencies offer excellent capabilities to enable such scenarios for testing.

-Usually, integration tests prove that independently developed modules connect together as designed.
-In order to replace unit tests with integration tests, the test coverage of integration tests need to be extended to verify the correct behavior of the system as well.
-Instead of several unit tests needed to test a specific case of functionality of the system, one integration scenario is created that covers the entire flow.
-For example in case of an API, the received HTTP responses and their content are verified for each request in test.
-This covers both the integration between components of the API and the correctness of its business logic.

-Using efficient integration tests as a replacement for unit tests has the advantage of testing the system as a black box without any knowledge of its internals.
-Code refactoring has no impact on tests.
-Common testing techniques as TDD can be applied at a higher level which results in a development process that is driven by acceptance tests.
-Complex business logic and corner cases can be still tested with unit tests if necessary to prevent over-bloating the integration test suite.

 ## Unit Testing Frameworks and Tools

 ### Test Frameworks